-- 2.6.1 The Privacy Contact Officer is responsible for ensuring that Council complies with its obligations under the PPIP and HRIP Acts.
-The Privacy Contact Officer is the Executive Manager Governance. - 2.6.2 The functions of the Privacy Contact Officer include: - (a) reviewing and updating the PMP; - (b) creating, updating and publishing any guidance material available to Council employees and councillors; - (c) recommending controls to manage privacy risks; - (d) responding to privacy complaints and incidents;

-- (e) responding to applications for internal review and conducting internal reviews; - (f) overseeing the development of training and awareness activities to Council employees and Councillors; and - (g) being available to answer any questions employees or Councillors have about their privacy obligations. - 2.6.3 The Privacy Contact Officer is also available to answer any questions from the public about how Council manages personal and health information.
+- 2.6.1 The Privacy Contact Officer is responsible for ensuring that Council complies with its obligations under the PPIP and HRIP Acts. - 2.6.2 The functions of the Privacy Contact Officer include: - (a) reviewing and updating the PMP; - (b) creating, updating and publishing any guidance material available to Council employees and councillors; - (c) recommending controls to manage privacy risks; - (d) responding to privacy complaints and incidents; - (e) responding to applications for internal review and conducting internal reviews; - (f) overseeing the development of training and awareness activities to Council employees and Councillors; and - (g) being available to answer any questions employees or Councillors have about their privacy obligations. - 2.6.3 The Privacy Contact Officer is also available to answer any questions from the public about how Council manages personal and health information.